Serve

-Does it really matter if I’m a member or not?
-Why do I have to take a class to even become a member?
-Why do I have to sign anything?
-People often ask these questions about our membership process, skeptical as to why there seem to be so many “hoops” to jump through.
+• Does it really matter if I’m a member or not?
+Why do I have to pursue membership?
+People often ask these questions about membership in the local church.

 As Christians, we are members of the body of Christ.
-A healthy body requires that each member does its part well.
+A healthy body requires that each member do its part well.
 A healthy church requires the same: members who are sacrificially committed and well-equipped to do the works of service that God has prepared in advance for us to do.
 We are also being grafted into God’s household and are called to function as a holy priesthood.
-Forest Park Church holds its members in high regard; we expect them to be a generous servant living an intentional life.
 God, in His sovereignty, placed us in this community, among these people, at this time for a reason.

-Membership class is offered on a quarterly or as needed basis, and is held right after worship service with lunch provided.
-During this time you will be exposed to our vision, mission, values and strategy.
-After the class you will be presented with a membership application form and a covenant to sign.
-We will explain the covenant and answer any questions you might have.
+• The membership class is offered on a quarterly or as-needed basis and is held immediately after the worship service, with lunch provided.
+During this time, you will be exposed to our beliefs, mission, vision, and strategy.
+After the class, you will be presented with a membership form if you want to pursue membership.
+Once the membership form is complete, one of our elders will meet with you, hear your story, review the church covenant, and answer any other questions you might have.

 Membership

-Discipleship Training consists of developing men and women to become mature disciples in making disciples through various growth tracks.
+Discipleship Training involves developing men and women into mature disciples who make disciples through various growth tracks.
 Each growth track will have specific training courses based on books of the bible, theology, and ministry applications.
 Each growth track will have specific training settings from the classroom to the cohort.
 We believe the future of theological education is in the church.
 You do not have to go outside the church to learn how to lead within the church.
 We believe it is the responsibility of the local church to train and equip the next generation of Christ-centered leaders.
 There are three growth tracks: (1) – Core Classes, (2) – Training Program, (3) – Residency Program.

 Discipleship training

-Core Classes are an introductory discipleship pathway that helps believers take the next step in their spiritual growth.
-There are three areas of focus, the bible, theology, and spiritual formation.
-The goal is that after completing these core classes that believers would be more confident about their Christian faith, internalizing it and applying it to their everyday life.xt goes here
+• Core Classes are an introductory discipleship pathway that helps believers take the next step in their spiritual growth.
+There are three areas of focus: the bible, theology, and spiritual formation.
+The goal is that after completing these core classes, believers will be more confident about their Christian faith, internalizing it and applying it to their everyday lives.

-The training program is the next step up from core classes and desires to create disciples who do not just know theology, but who also lead within the life of the local church.
-There are three areas of focus: gospel, church, and discipleship.
-The goal is that after completing the training program, believers will have a better understanding of the gospel and its implications in the life of the church, be equipped to effectively make disciples, and lead within the church.
+• The training program is the next step up from core classes, aiming to create disciples who not only know theology but also lead within the life of the local church.
+There are three primary areas of focus: the gospel, the church, and discipleship.
+The goal is that, after completing the training program, believers will have a deeper understanding of the gospel and its implications for the life of the church, be equipped to make disciples, and lead effectively within the church.
 For more information, e-mail us at office@fp.church.

-The residency program desires to developed shepherds (elders) who take their responsibility serious and joyfully shepherds the church.
-There are four areas of focus, pastoral ministry, preaching, theology and leadership.
-The goal is that after completing the residency program, shepherds (elders) will be better equipped to lead the church to accomplish the mission and work toward the vision of the church.
+• The residency program aims to develop elders who take their responsibilities seriously and joyfully shepherd the church.
+There are four areas of focus: pastoral ministry, preaching, theology, and leadership.
+The goal is that, after completing the residency program, men will be better equipped to lead the church in accomplishing its mission and working toward the church's vision.
 For more information, e-mail us at office@fp.church.